jstnmthw/pulsar-api/README.md

 ### Docker Compose

-You can also setup a the database and Nest application with the docker-compose
+You can also set up a the database and Nest application with the docker-compose

 ```bash
 # building new NestJS docker image